 Part-time undergraduates - funding frequently asked questions

-The questions and answers below will help you understand more about how you can fund your studies with us through The Department for Life Long Learning (DfLL).
+The questions and answers below will help you understand more about how you can fund your studies with us through The Department for Life Long Learning (DLL).

-- Who can get a tuition fee loan from Student Finance England?
+- Who can get a tuition fee loan and part-time maintenance loan from Student Finance England?

-- Am I eligible for a part-time bursary?
+- Am I eligible for a University of Sheffield part-time bursary?

-- When should I apply for my University bursary?
+- When should I apply for my University of Sheffield part-time bursary?

 - What is counted as household income?

 - How do I provide evidence of my household Income?